-In November 2023, the IESO launched an engagement initiative with stakeholders on the development of a Transmitter Selection Framework.
-This initiative supports the Province's Powering Ontario's Growth report.
-The Province expects that the development of a Transmitter Selection Framework will evolve Ontario's current approach to transmitter selection for transmission projects and provide a predictable process to improve efficiency and foster competition and innovation, while aligning with bulk systems and regional planning.
-The IESO is expected to report back to the Province by mid-2024.
-See "The Electricity Industry in Ontario - Regulation of Transmission and Distribution - IESO" for more information.
+In November 2023, the IESO launched an engagement initiative with stakeholders on the development of a TSF.
+This followed a July 2023 letter of direction to the IESO from the Minister of Energy, flowing from initiatives set out in the Province's Powering Ontario's Growth report released in July 2023.
+The Province expects that the development of a TSF will evolve Ontario's current approach to transmitter selection for transmission projects and provide a predictable process to improve efficiency and foster competition and innovation, while aligning with bulk systems and regional planning.
+In October 2024, the IESO released its feedback and response to engagements on the TSF.
+Consultations are ongoing, and a final report is anticipated to be submitted to the Minister of Energy in the future.